-Our trainer has a special interest in separation anxiety as a result of her own personal experience.
-One of her dogs, Nacho, a siberian husky, had this behavioral problem.
-Nacho's distress when left alone was "full blown" and he would bark non-stop, injure himself, break out of crates, vomit and defecate when confined in either a crate or room alone.
-When she first acquired Nacho in the early 90's, Veronica successfully modified Nacho's behavior problem.
-Nacho was, after several weeks of behavior modification, able to be confined calmly at her home.
+My personal experience with separation anxiety led to my interest in this common and sometimes severe behavior problem.
+In the early 90’s one of our dogs, Nacho, a siberian husky, had this behavioral problem.
+Nacho’s distress when left alone was severe – he would bark constantly, injure himself, break out of crates and defecate when confined.
+I successfully modified Nacho’s behavior problem.
+Nacho was, after several weeks of behavior modification, able to be confined calmly at our home.

-Nacho later passed the AKC Canine Good Citizen test and worked as a therapy dog at local nursing homes.
-Veronica's success with Nacho led to colleagues referring similar cases to her.
-She has since successfully helped many owners address their own dog's separation anxiety and is referred to by area veterinarians for this common behavioral problem.
+My success with Nacho led to colleagues referring similar cases to me.
+I have since helped many owners address their own dog’s separation anxiety and am referred to by area veterinarians for this common behavioral problem.